Is liver bad for cats?

-Cats can eat chicken liver either raw or cooked.
-On their own (again, only a small amount), or mixed in with other meat such as beef chunks.
+Cats can eat chicken liver either raw or cooked; on its own or mixed in with other meat such as beef chunks.

 What about other chicken pieces?

-Cooked chicken is also highly palatable to cats and I have used it myself to encourage a sick cat to eat.
+Cooked chicken is highly palatable to cats, and I have used it myself to encourage a sick cat to eat.

-Chicken (including livers) can be boiled, steamed or cooked in the oven.
-Obviously, no seasoning or herbs should be added.
-You can either cook the chicken whole or cut up.
-If it is whole, cooking times may take longer.
+Chicken can be boiled, steamed or cooked in the oven.
+Do not add seasoning or herbs.
+Cook the chicken whole or cut up into pieces.
+If it is whole, cooking times will take longer.

 Bring a pot of water to the boil (just enough water to cook the chicken), add chicken, reduce heat, cover and cook for 10 minutes, or until cooked through.
 When feeding boiled chicken, you can add a little of the pan water to his food bowl along with the cooked chicken.

-Bring a pot of water to the boil, place chicken in a steamer, cover and cook for 10-15 minutes, or until cooked through.
+Bring a pot of water to the boil, place chicken in a steamer, cover and cook for 10-15 minutes, or until cooked.

-Preheat oven to 180-200C, line a baking dish with baking paper, add chicken, bake for 20 minutes, or until cooked through.
+Preheat oven to 180-200C, line a baking dish with baking paper, add chicken, bake for 20 minutes, or until cooked.

-Once cooked, allow to cool for a few minutes.
+Once cooked, allow cooling for a few minutes.